Have you ever wondered how and why we started faxing?

 Fax machines ruled the stage throughout fax’s history.
 However, that has changed in the 21st century.

-More and more people are canning their clunky fax machines in favor of simple online fax apps like FaxBurner.
+More and more people are canning their clunky fax machines in favor of simple internet fax services.
 These apps have streamlined faxing and have enabled those who don’t typically fax to embrace the technology when necessary.
 All without the need for their own machine (or a trip to the store).

 App technology not only makes it easier to send and receive faxes, it’s also more time and energy efficient, and better suited to today’s on the go lifestyle.

-Fax has a rich and eventful history.
+The history of fax is rich and eventful.
 So where does it go from here?
 Does it evolve again?
 Will it slowly become a dinosaur?
 For now, faxing is still commonplace around the world.
 Fortunately, thanks to our ability to ditch the machine, and switch to an app, it’s easy to comply for as long as this technology stays around!